Brazilian Olympic Committee: Olympic bids

 The Brazilian Olympic Committee submitted official bids to host the Olympic Games.
 In Brazil, the BOC is the final authority for submitting a bid, and no Brazilian city may bid without BOC endorsement.
 Brasília made a bid for 2000, but withdrew early before the final election.
 The city of Rio de Janeiro had been the preferred candidate, having made bids for 1936, 2004 and 2012.
 The Rio bid was eventually accepted in 2009 to host the 2016 Summer Olympics on its fourth bid submission.

 In 2004, when it was time to submit the bids for the 2012 games (ultimately awarded to London, Great Britain), the city of São Paulo contested the automatic choice of Rio de Janeiro as the natural Brazilian candidate.
 São Paulo insisted that it could produce a bid that would be more competitive than that of Rio de Janeiro.
-The BOC could only submit one national bid and decided to settle the issue internally, by a vote of all registered members of the BOC.
+The BOC could only submit one national bid and decided to settle the issue internally by a vote of all registered members of the BOC.
 Both cities were required to present their bid for the Games (as if it were being presented to the IOC members) for evaluation by the delegates voting.
 The result was a landslide in favor of Rio de Janeiro, and the BOC then submitted the city's bid for the Games.

 In 2017, The International Olympic Committee provisionally suspended Carlos Arthur Nuzman, president of the Brazilian Olympic Committee, in a vote-buying case to guarantee Rio de Janeiro as city host of the 2016 Summer Olympics.

 Confederations

-The national Confederations whose sports are part of the Olympic Program are directly linked to the BOC, but the entity also works with many "Associated Confederations", which are those whose sports are not part of the Olympic Program in the present.
+The national sports confederations whose sports are part of the Olympic Program are directly linked to the BOC (National Olympic Committee).
+However, the BOC also collaborates with numerous "Associated Confederations," which are those whose sports are not currently included in the Olympic Program.